 It is expected that 50-100 apprentices will be recruited for each area, creating as many as 2,500 additional apprenticeship places each year.

-To date, nine new apprenticeships have come through the Quality and Qualifications Ireland (QQI) validation process and are fully approved, launched and have opened for recruitment:
+To date, twelve new apprenticeships have come through the Quality and Qualifications Ireland (QQI) validation process and are fully approved, launched and have opened for recruitment:

 The occupational profile for this group has now been approved.